Hescorlpioanl/Hescorlpioanl.github.io/_posts/summaries/2023-05-15-Head-First-Object-Oriented-Analysis-and-Design-Book.md

 # Chapter 8: Design Principles

-In this chapter, the authors introduce a bunch of OO design principles, using proven OO Design principles results in more maintainable, flexible, and extensible software.
+In this chapter, the authors introduce a bunch of OO design principles, using proven OO Design results in more maintainable, flexible, and extensible software.

 ## Open-Closed principle (OCP)

-in this principle your code must be closed for modification and open for extension.
+In this principle your code must be closed for modification and open for extension.

 ![image](https://github.com/0xGhazy/0xGhazy/assets/60070427/20ab9521-61e7-4464-9a43-000b168bb354)

-InstrumentSpec is closed for modification; the `matches()` method is defined in the base class and doesn’t change.
+`InstrumentSpec` is closed for modification, The `matches()` method is defined in the base class and doesn’t change.

 But it’s open for extension, because all of the subclasses can change the behavior of `matches()`

-You can achieve this concept not only by extending another class, but if you have several private methods in a class, but those are also closed for modification—no other code can mess with them.
+You can achieve this concept not only by extending another class, but if you have several private methods in a class, but those are also closed for modification no code can mess with them.
 But then you could add several public methods that invoked those private methods in different ways. this is considered an OCP.

 OCP is a combination of encapsulation and abstraction.